scaryoke/ISQA-3420/UseCases.md

 Failed End Conditions: Licenses and/or vulnerabilities are not in line with corporate policy.
 Code is not accurate.

 Trigger: Developer completes code and is ready to commit.

+Use Case #3

+Title: Developer wants file information

+Primary Actor: Developer

+Goal in Context: Developer wants to see all licenses and vulnerabilities on a file.

+Stakeholders: Developer, comporate manager

+Corporate Project Auditor: To verify that information received on file is correct and inline with policy

+Corporate Developer: To ensure that file is inline with policy for vulnerabilities and licensing

+Project Owner: Developer

+Preconditions: The system is up to date and currently running

+Main Sucess Scenario: The developer request the information and receives the correct information.

+Failed End Conditions: The developer request the information and receives nothing or the information is incorrect.

+Trigger: When the developer request the information.